ClayAucoin/codex-lv2-may-2025/guides/week4-css-frameworks/lesson-4-bootstrap-grid-input/lesson-4-bootstrap-grid-input.md

 You may work on this together, but it is not a group project.
 Each individual should have their own git repository and code.

 **If you finish early**, as a challenge, you may work on your own project idea using Bootstrap utilities and forms.
+For example, you might make a mockup for a login screen.
+Or an address form for a shopping app.

 ## Assets